LawrenceELee/HowToUseExternalJarsAndPackages/README.md

 * You don't have to be in "root" directory to compile .java , but you have to be in "root" directory to run .class file.
 * In Linux, you need to use : (semicolon) and / (forwardslash) respectively
+* '-cp <path>' can be omitted if specified in the CLASSPATH system/envirmonment variable.
 ```